Updated: Friday September 16, 2020

 London Transit continues to implement and recommend measures to keep our riders and Operators safe.
 As London begins to reopen, find below steps we are undertaking to maintain your safety as well as recommendations that you, our riders, can implement that will help keep you and fellow riders safe.

 WHAT WE’RE DOING

 - Mandatory Masks – As of Monday July 20th masks are mandatory on transit.
 Note that Bus Operators are not required to wear masks/face coverings when behind Operator barriers.
-For details on mask wearing visit the Middlesex London Health Unit website.
+For details on mask wearing and exemptions visit the Middlesex London Health Unit website.

-- Front Door Boarding – One Way Flow On-Board: London Transit has resumed front-door boarding on conventional service.
+- Front Door Boarding – One Way Flow On-Board – London Transit has resumed front-door boarding on conventional service.
 In order to maintain a one direction flow, passengers are required to enter through the front door and exit through the back door.
 Passengers with accessibility needs are still be permitted to use the front door to exit.

 - Cleaning Measures – Continued nightly cleaning and disinfecting of high-touch points on-board conventional and specialized buses.

 - Installation of Operator Barriers – In-service buses have now been equipped with Operator barriers making it safe for our bus Operators and allowing for the return to front-door boarding on the conventional service.
 Note that a number of buses are currently equipped with temporary barriers – these will be replaced with permanent barriers in the near future.

 - Passenger Screening of COVID–19 Symptoms – Riders with accessibility needs who board from the front door will be asked by the Operator if they have symptoms prior to boarding.
 In addition, all buses and LTC facilities have signs advising riders and visitors to not ride transit if sick.